blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/XML_injection4.java.md

 # Answer

 It is an XML injection issue. 'userName','userAddress' and 'UserPhone' parameters are not being checked while building the xml file.
-The attacker can manipulate the file content more then she/he is supposed to do.
+The attacker can manipulate the file content more than she/he is supposed to do.